awsdocs/aws-java-developer-guide-v2/doc_source/metrics.md

 ### Enable metrics for a specific service client<a name="enable-metrics-for-a-specific-service-client"></a>

-The following code snippet shows how to enable the CloudWatch metrics publisher for a service client\.
+The following code snippet shows how to enable a CloudWatch metrics publisher with default settings for a service client\.

 ```
 MetricPublisher metricsPub = CloudWatchMetricPublisher.create();